andreihh/chronolens/README.md

 # Persists the history model.
 chronolens persist

-# run various analyses that make use of the persisted model
+# Run the 'decapsulations' analysis that makes use of the persisted model.
-...
+chronolens decapsulations --ignore-constants | less

 # Deletes the persisted model.
 chronolens clean